 - What emotion do you experience the most?

-- If you could do anything for the rest of your life, what would that be?
+- If you could do anything for the rest of your life in the entire world today, what would that be?

 - Do you think you’re brave?